EdCharbeneau/edcharbeneau.github.io/_posts/2019-04-02-where-did-blazor-go.md

 ## VS2019 Release Day

 So you've just switched from Visual Studio 2019-preview to the stable release and now you're missing Razor Components and Blazor templates.
 This is a common issue and you're not alone, so let's get you back up and running with a few simple steps.
+Additionally, the best advice is likely to just [STAY ON PREVIEW](http://localhost:4000/vs2019-where-did-blazor-go/#stay-on-visual-studio-preview).

 ## Re-install .NET Core 3.0 Preview